sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="randomTextColor.js">randomTextColor.js</a>

 ### Description
-This script changes the text color randomly by word.
+This script changes the text color randomly by word, character or sentence.
 Both CMYK and RGB colors are supported.

 ![Random Text Color](images/randomTextColor.png)